 On the other hand, the genuinely humble religious leader may be totally at the mercy of his or her enemies but curiously their message of forgiveness, compassion and actions of servant-hood may live on for millennia.
 When Jesus walked the dusty paths of Palestine, the world was almost totally unaware.
 Only three of the contemporary historians even mentioned him and then only in passing, and in not in a particularly flattering way.
 Yet through the centuries his quiet influence has grown until nearly the whole world is aware of his message.
 And this is not true simply of Jesus.
 Those early saints whose lives could not have been more humble have sometimes started orders of followers that still continue to exert their quiet influence centuries later whereas in that same time many mighty kingdoms and empires have risen and fallen – some almost without trace.
 In terms of influence – isn’t what Jesus and the saints represent real power?

 It is also a message which is taking a long time for many to comprehend.
 Recently I was involved in a web discussion with an American who was telling me that the US military and political nous is needed to teach rogue regimes that they can’t get away with what they are doing.
-There was certainly satisfaction that recent sanctions against Iran are destroying that country’s economy (BBC news 2 October).
+I remember back in 2012 there was certainly satisfaction that recent sanctions against Iran are destroying that country’s economy (BBC news 2 October).
 Military incursions and sanctions are standard Western responses to any nation threatening Western interests.
 And yes, my American correspondent may have a point, yet there is a fine line to be drawn.
 As another pacifist mystic leader from another religion, Mahatma Gandhi once put it: “An eye for an eye makes the whole world blind”.
 Jesus with his preferred course of action – forgiving 70 times 7 – is not favoured as part of any nation’s current international policies.

 Perhaps those who believe Jesus to the point where they wish to follow his teachings should be up front.
 Surely the Jesus way at least suggests sooner or later the protagonists in any conflict or stand-off must come round to thinking that forgiveness, understanding and care for one another provides a much more stable long term solution to any long term confrontation, whether it be between super-powers or even only between family members estranged by a dimly remembered family feud.